lesliefinlayson/World_Weather_Analysis/README.md

-## World_Weather_Analysis
+# World_Weather_Analysis Continued

-# Project Purpose
+## Project Purpose
 The purpose of this project is to continue to improve the PlanMyTrip app by:

-•	Adding the weather description to th eweather data previously retrieved
+•	Adding the weather description to the weather data previously retrieved

 •	Creating input statements to filter traveler weather preferences